SaadxSalman/CodeGraphix/README.md

-This guide provides the complete documentation and architecture for your **Ollama-powered** desktop widget.
-By using **Deno 2.0** and **Tauri 2.0**, you get a secure, high-performance app that runs locally and installs via a standard Windows `.exe`.

----

 # 🧩 SmartWidget AI (Ollama Edition)

 A "super-intelligent," local-first desktop widget.
 Built for **saadsalmanakram**, this project uses **Ollama** to run LLMs entirely on your machine—no API keys required.
 It features **Generative UI** and a professional **Windows Installer (.exe)**.